bagisto/bagisto/README.md

 ##### On server:

+Warning: Before going full on production mode we recommend you to install developer dependencies.
+In order to do that, run the command below:

+> composer install --no-dev

 ~~~
 Open the specified entry point in your hosts file in browser or make entry in hosts file if not done.
 ~~~